-The Element ID field is set to the value for the Extended BSS Load element in Element IDs.
+The Element ID field is set to the value for the Extended BSS Load element specified in Element IDs.

 The Length field is set to 6.

 The MU-MIMO Capable STA Count field indicates the total number of STAs currently associated with this BSS that have a 1 in the MU Beamformee Capable field of their VHT Capabilities element.